immuta/tap-zenefits/README.md

 ## Setup :: Developers

-If you are already familiar with `Python Poetry` and `python-dotenv` the next few sections of this `README` do not contain any new information; follow the standard setup process and proceed to the `Usage Notes` section.
+If you are already familiar with `Python Poetry` and `singer-python` the next few sections of this `README` do not contain any new information; follow the standard setup process and proceed to the `Usage Notes` section.

 ### Dependencies and Virtualenvs